malept/pyoath-toolkit/README.rst

    one_time_password = oath.totp_generate(b'hello world', time(), None, 0, 6)

-More complex examples can be found in the ``examples/`` directory, which includes a port of ``oathtool`` and a simple Flask app, which shows how WTForms integration works.
+More complex examples can be found in the ``examples/`` directory, which includes a port of ``oathtool``, a sample Django project, and a simple Flask app, which shows how WTForms integration works.

 License
 -------

-The code is licensed under the Apache License 2.0; see the ``LICENSE`` file for details.
+Unless otherwise noted in the respective files, the code is licensed under the Apache License 2.0; see the ``LICENSE`` file for details on the Apache license.
+The otherwise-licensed files have the requisite separate license details.
+Specifically:

+* ``oath_toolkit/django_otp/tests.py`` is originally licensed under the two-clause BSD license.
+* ``examples/django/example/forms.py`` is originally licensed under the MIT license.

 The documentation is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License; see the ``LICENSE.docs``